Stock Market Performance By U.S. President: Which Party Gets Better Returns?

 It’s important to note that Obama took office just as stocks were hitting multi-year lows on the heels of the worst recession since the aforementioned Great Depression.
 Obama benefited from the bounce-back—though, you could argue that he was largely responsible for facilitating it.

-On the flip side, President Trump has had the bad fortune of being in office when the worst global pandemic in more than a century forced Americans to stay home for months and the economy to plunge.
-One can debate how his handling of Covid-19 has impacted the economy and by extension the stock market (I’m not touching that one).
+On the flip side, President Trump had the bad fortune of being in office when the worst global pandemic in more than a century forced Americans to stay home almost an entire year and the economy to plunge.
+One can debate how his handling of Covid-19 impacted the economy and by extension the stock market (I’m not touching that one).
 But the coronavirus would have been bad news for any president, at least for a time.

 And that’s really the point.
-Stock market rallies can last for generations, cross aisles and survive times of terrible political turmoil like we have now.
-Though Wall Street historically prefers a Democrat in office, there have been many a bull market on the watches of Republican presidents.
+Stock market rallies can last for generations, cross aisles, and survive times of terrible political turmoil like we have now.
+Though Wall Street historically prefers a Democrat in office, there has been many a bull market on the watches of Republican presidents.

-So, while it’s fair to celebrate the impressive stock market performance under Trump, you shouldn’t fear any sort of market correction if Biden wins the election—or at least not one that has to do with a Democrat being back in office.
+So, while it’s fair to have celebrated the impressive stock market performance under Trump, you shouldn’t fear any sort of lingering market correction under Biden—or at least not one that has to do with a Democrat being in office.